danielcotoara9/Composition_vs_Inheritance/Composition_vs_Inheritance/_Information/Project_phases.md

  - Story :
-    Create a game in which some monsters (crocodile, orc, horse, ...).
+    Create a game in which some monsters (crocodile, orc, horse, ...) can perform some actions.

     - Phase_1 - First create the Monster class (with 2 properties HitPoints and AttackDamage)

     - Phase_2 - After a while we need to create let's say 3 types of monster
         - Monster that attack by:
             - biting.